PahEmprender/dotent-ddd-template/README.md

 ### Application Layer

 The application layer orchestrates use cases and coordinates interactions between the domain and infrastructure layers.
-It leverages MediatR for command and query handling, as indicated by the `Directory.Packages.props` file including `MediatR.Extensions.Microsoft.DependencyInjection`.
+It leverages MediatR for command and query handling.
 Key practices include:

 - **MediatR Integration**: Uses `IRequest` and `IRequestHandler` interfaces provided by MediatR for commands (state-changing operations) and queries (read operations).
-- **Validation**: Employs FluentValidation (version 11.2.2) for validating commands and queries, configurable via MediatR pipeline behaviors.
+- **Validation**: Employs FluentValidation for validating commands and queries, configurable via MediatR pipeline behaviors.
-- **No Additional Interfaces**: Since MediatR provides sufficient abstractions, no custom interfaces are defined here, keeping the package lightweight and focused.
+- **No Additional Interfaces**: Since MediatR provides sufficient abstractions, no custom interfaces are defined here, keeping the template lightweight and focused.

 ### Utilities